-FUNCTIONAL UNIT Providing a thermal insulation on 1 m2 of product with a thermal resistance of 1 K.m2.W-1 SYSTEM BOUNDARIES Cradle to Grave: Mandatory stages = A1-3, A4-5, B1-7, C1-4.
+FUNCTIONAL UNIT Providing a thermal insulation on 1 m2 of product with a thermal resistance of 1 K.m2.W11 SYSTEM BOUNDARIES Cradle to Grave: Mandatory stages = A1-3, A4-5, B1-7, C1-4.
 Optional stage = D not taken into account REFERENCE SERVICE LIFE (RSL) 50 years CUT-OFF RULES In the case that there is not enough information, the process energy and materials representing less than 1% of the whole energy and mass used can be excluded (if they do not cause significant impacts).
 The addition of all the inputs and outputs excluded cannot be bigger than the 5% of the whole mass and energy used, as well of the emissions to environment occurred.
 Flows related to human activities such as employee transport are excluded.
 The construction of plants, production of machines and transportation systems are excluded since the related flows are supposed to be negligible compared to the production of the building product when compared at these systems lifetime level.
-ALLOCATIONS Allocation criteria are based on mass The polluter pays as well the modularity principles have been followed GEOGRAPHICAL COVERAGE AND TIME PERIOD Production data: Romania, 2019 Transportation data: Romania, 2019.
+ALLOCATIONS Allocation criteria are based on mass The polluter pays as well the modularity principles have been followed GEOGRAPHICAL COVERAGE AND TIME PERIOD Production data: Colombia, 2019 Transportation data: Colombia, 2019.
 Background data: Ecoinvent (from 2015 to 2018) and GaBi (from 2013 to 2019)

-- "EPDs of construction products may be not comparable if they do not comply with EN 15804" - "Environmental Product Declarations within the same product category from different programs may not be comparable"
+- EPDs of construction products may be not comparable if they do not comply with ISO 21930 - Environmental Product Declarations within the same product category from different programs may not be comparable - The EPD owner has the sole ownership, liability, and responsibility for the EPD